Discrete sine transform

 In mathematics, the discrete sine transform (DST) is a Fourier-related transform similar to the discrete Fourier transform (DFT), but using a purely real matrix.
 It is equivalent to the imaginary parts of a DFT of roughly twice the length, operating on real data with odd symmetry (since the Fourier transform of a real and odd function is imaginary and odd), where in some variants the input and/or output data are shifted by half a sample.

 The DST is related to the discrete cosine transform (DCT), which is equivalent to a DFT of real and even functions.
 See the DCT article for a general discussion of how the boundary conditions relate the various DCT and DST types.
 Generally, the DST is derived from the DCT by replacing the Neumann condition at x=0 with a Dirichlet condition.
 Both the DCT and the DST were described by Nasir Ahmed, T. Natarajan, and K.R.
 Rao in 1974.
 The type-I DST (DST-I) was later described by Anil K. Jain in 1976, and the type-II DST (DST-II) was then described by H.B.
 Kekra and J.K.
 Solanka in 1978.

+From the perspective of algebraic signal processing, both the DST and the DCT arise as spectral transforms associated with the dihedral group, differing only in the choice of boundary conditions: the DCT corresponds to symmetric (even, Neumann) boundaries, while the DST corresponds to antisymmetric (odd, Dirichlet) boundaries.
+Together, they form a complete family of spectral transforms for the dihedral group, just as the DFT is the spectral transform for the cyclic group with periodic boundary conditions.